Notes from the machine room.

 Reshape Kubernetes manifests, flatten Docker Compose services, convert YAML configs to JSON or CSV, and clean up CI/CD pipelines by showing before-and-after examples.
 Handles the Norway problem, anchors, multi-line strings, and nested structures.

-Translate Between JSON, CSV, and YAML — With Structural Transformation
+Translate Between JSON, CSV, YAML, TOML, XML, and .env — With Structural Transformation

 Most format converters change the syntax but not the structure.
-Latentmachine does both: convert between JSON, CSV, and YAML while renaming fields, flattening nesting, coercing types, splitting strings, and filtering arrays.
+Latentmachine does both: convert between JSON, CSV, YAML, TOML, XML, and .env while renaming fields, flattening nesting, coercing types, splitting strings, and filtering arrays.
 All from examples.

 How to Convert CSV to JSON (and JSON to CSV) by Example